Meva1997/frontend-pokemonTCG-ecommerce/README.md

 ## Screenshots

-You can showcase your project UI here.
-Add images to the `public/screenshots/` folder and reference them below:

 ### Main Pages

 | Home Page                              | Products                                       | Product Detail                                      | Cart & Checkout                        | Thank You                                             |